fededim/OdisBackupCompare/README.md

 # OdisBackupCompare (&copy; 2025 Federico Di Marco &lt;fededim@gmail.com&gt; released under MIT license)
 **OdisBackupCompare** is a tool for extracting the differences between two Volkswagen Odis XML backup files and exporting them in various formats (JSON/PDF).

-After installing new control units or wiring in a retrofit, getting everything to work can be frustrating without proper configuration of control units.
-To make troubleshooting of any configuration issue arising during a retrofit easier, I developed this free tool to compare control unit configurations between two cars (maybe I should have done it earlier).
+After installing new control units or wiring in a retrofit, getting everything to work can be frustrating or even impossible without proper configuration of control units.
+To make troubleshooting easier, I developed this free tool to compare control unit configurations between two cars (maybe I should have done it earlier).
 I  tested it thoroughly on my Golf MK7 Facelift, it supports all electronic control units, even those connected to the secondary buses (subsystems); high likely it should work also with any control unit from a VW group car.
 If you find it useful, donations are appreciated via the above GitHub sponsor button.

 # How to use it